What to Include in a Technical SEO Report

 With more people than ever accessing the web on mobile devices, ensuring your site is mobile-friendly is paramount.
 Your technical SEO report template should include a section dedicated to mobile usability.
 Use a mobile crawler to identify mobile-specific issues such as unresponsive design, slow loading times on mobile networks, and viewport configuration problems.
 A mobile-friendly website provides a positive user experience and contributes to better search rankings.
 Learn more about how MEGA SEO can help you create a mobile-friendly website.

-Detect Errors and Broken Links
+Find and Fix Errors and Broken Links

 Broken links and errors can frustrate users and negatively impact your site’s SEO.
 Your report should identify broken internal links (4xx errors) and orphan pages (pages without incoming links).
 Fixing these issues helps maintain a healthy site structure and improves user navigation.
 Regularly checking for and fixing these issues is essential for maintaining a clean and functional website.
 Automated tools can streamline this process, saving you time and effort.
 Request a demo to see how MEGA SEO can automate error detection and link management.

-Review Structured Data
+Review Your Structured Data Implementation

 Structured data helps search engines understand the context of your content.
 Your report should evaluate the implementation of schema markup, which provides additional information about your content to search engines, leading to rich snippets and improved visibility in search results.
 Ensure your structured data is properly formatted and accurately reflects the content on your pages.
 Contact MEGA SEO to learn more about how our platform can help you implement and manage structured data effectively.

-Implement Security and HTTPS
+Verify Your Site’s Security and HTTPS

 Website security is non-negotiable.
 Your report should confirm that your site is using HTTPS, which encrypts data transmitted between the user’s browser and your server.
 This protects user information and builds trust, which is a positive signal for search engines.
 Having a secure website is not just good for SEO; it’s essential for protecting your users and your business.
 Consider MEGA SEO’s customized plans to ensure your website is secure and optimized for search engines.